v2sCollections/City-of-Dreams/City of Dreams 4k Graphics Pack/City of Dreams 4kGraphics Pack README.md

 ## [Disabling REDmod Autoconversion](https://)

-1. ⛔ While still in settings go to the "\*\*V2077 Settings"\*\*tab and make sure that REDmod Autoconvert is disabled like in the picture below.
+**1**) ⛔ While still in settings go to the "V2077 Settings" tab and make sure that REDmod Autoconvert is disabled like in the picture below.

 ![](https://s11.gifyu.com/images/Untitle44d.jpg)